bagia/mymon/README.md

 Retired project
 ======
-Facebook fixed the underlying issue that it work.
+Facebook fixed the underlying issue this system was using.

 In a nutshell, when publishing a post associated to an image that didn't exist (the server called for it would always reply 404), Akamai did not cache the result of the query.
-Anytime someone would see the post on Facebook, Akamai would send a request to the server supposed to host the image.
-By toying with post permissions, this system was able to know if a specific person had visited a profile...
+Anytime someone would see the post on Facebook, since the image had not been cached, Akamai would send a request to the server supposed to host the image.
+By toying with post permissions, this system was able to know if a specific person had visited a profile: if a post was visible to only one person, then any request coming for the image associated to this post would have to come from this person visiting the profile.

 My Monitor
 ======